Let’s discuss some aspects of caring for, living with, and loving a dog that sometimes even dog owners ignore.

 When working with a new client with dogs, I ensure those little ones have an adequate, clean, and comfy place to sleep (I will celebrate big if I hear they share your bed!).

-I will note where they eat and drink and inquire about (and observe) the type of relationship my clients have with their pups.
+I will note where they eat and drink and observe the type of relationship my clients have with their pups.
 It’s in my nature to look out for these defenseless, loving beings.

-Many never notice when I clean their companions’ bowls and feed them fresh food from their pantry and serve them fresh water.
+Many never notice when I clean their companions’ bowls, feed them fresh food, and serve them fresh water.
 I try to be discrete to avoid my fellow humans from feeling self-conscious.

-But today, I’d like to address a couple of things about living with dogs.
+But today, I’d like to address some things about living with dogs.
 I might ruffle some feathers, but I am not apologizing for that — not this time.

 Now, continue reading if you have dogs because you genuinely love and respect them.
 On behalf of my canine friends, I have some pointers that might not be the usual things we consider.

 Microchip your dog(s) and keep the national registry updated about pertinent changes like moving (duh!).
-Also, don’t forget to include them in all possible national registries.
-Registering your dog(s) will substantially increase the chances of finding your fur babies if they ever get lost.
-There is no point in using the technology if you drop the ball by not keeping the registries up to date.
+Also, remember to include them in all possible national registries.
+Registering your dog(s) will substantially increase the chances of finding your fur babies if they get lost.
+It is only possible to use the technology if you keep the registries current.

-Create a name tag with your phone number and address (not the vet’s) for the dog’s collar.
-If the dog gets lost, it is easier to reunite him with the owners if he has a tag on the collar with the home number, given that the vet’s office is not open 24/7.
+Create a name tag for the dog’s collar with your phone number and address (not the vet’s).
+If the dog gets lost, reuniting him with the owners is easier if he has a tag on the collar with the home number, given that the vet’s office is not open 24/7.